sr39/gizmo-debug/scripts/gizmo_documentation.md

 (9) Cosmological integration (large-volume cosmological simulations and "zoom-ins" both supported).

-(10) Arbitrary gas and degenerate matter equations of state (arbitrary polytropes are trivially specified, as are multi-fluid mixtures.
-More complicated degenerate and stellar equations of state are also handled).
+(10) Arbitrary gas and degenerate matter equations of state, with equations of state for solid bodies and impact simulations as well as stars, white dwarfs, and neutron stars (arbitrary polytropes are also trivially specified, as are multi-fluid mixtures.
+More complicated degenerate, stellar, and solid equations of state are also handled with a variety of degrees of complexity).

 (11) Self-interacting dark matter and multi-species (mixed) dark matter physics are supported, with arbitrary (specify-able) cross sections.
 Scalar field gravity (imported from GADGET) is also supported.